FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

     def is_empty(self) -> bool:
       pass
     ```
-- [ ] Using [sparse matrices from sciPy](https://docs.scipy.org/doc/scipy/reference/sparse.html), implement a **function** to compute the intersection of two finite automata through tensor product.
+- [ ] Using [sparse matrices from sciPy](https://docs.scipy.org/doc/scipy/reference/sparse.html), implement a **function** to compute the intersection of two finite automata by computing tensor product.
   - Required function:
      ```python
     def intersect_automata(automaton1: AdjacencyMatrixFA,
              automaton2: AdjacencyMatrixFA) -> AdjacencyMatrixFA:
         pass
     ```
-- [ ] Based on the previous function, implement a **function** to execute regular path queries on graphs: given a graph with specified start and final vertices and a regular expression, return the pairs of vertices from the start and final vertices that are connected by a path forming a word from the language defined by the regular expression.
+- [ ] Based on the previous function, implement a **function** to evaluate regular path queries on graphs: given a graph with specified start and final vertices and a regular expression, return the pairs of vertices from the start and final vertices that are connected by a path forming a word from the language defined by the regular expression.
   - Required function:
      ```python
     def tensor_based_rpq(regex: str, graph: MultiDiGraph, start_nodes: set[int],